joinpursuit/Pursuit-Core-iOS/obj-c-and-advanced-topics/objc/labs/intro-and-foundation-types.md

 ***
 ## Question 3

 Below is a pointer to the value saved from the `int` 1.
-Create a while loop that increases the value at that pointer until its value is `0x33`
+Create a while loop that incremements the int until the pointer's value is `0x33`

 `int *pointer = 1`